caseyfee/EventDash/README.md

 ## Description

-🎵 EventDash is a web search page that will help users discover nearby local concerts based on their address input.
+🎵 EventDash is a web search page that will help users discover nearby local concerts based on their radius (miles) input.

 # Application Features
 For this application, we included the following APIs: